Analytical response functions for a compressible thin fluid layer with odd viscosity: Introduction

 Compressible fluids with odd viscosity are often modeled as thin fluid layers with momentum leakage to a surrounding bulk or substrate~\cite{hosaka2021nonreciprocal, lier2023lift}.
-While odd viscosity does not manifest itself in incompressible fluids with no-slip boundary conditions~\cite{ganeshan2017, hosaka2021hydrodynamic}, it produces pronounced effects in three-dimensional (3D) bulk fluids.
+Under the incompressibility condition, on the other hand, odd viscosity does not manifest itself in 2D fluids with no-slip boundary conditions~\cite{ganeshan2017, hosaka2021hydrodynamic}.
+However, it produces pronounced effects in three-dimensional (3D) bulk fluids.
 Examples include transverse or lift forces~\cite{khain2022, yuan2023stokesian, aggarwal2023thermocapillary, hosaka2023lorentz, everts2024dissipative, khain2024trading}, chirotactic response of microswimmers~\cite{hosaka2024chirotactic}, translation-rotation coupling of moving objects~\cite{lier2024odd, w6pg-4471}, and pattern formation in turbulence~\cite{de2024pattern}.
 Importantly, the notion of transverse stresses induced by odd viscosity has also been applied beyond its original setting to include other odd transports, such as odd-elastic materials~\cite{lin2024emergence, veenstra2025adaptive} and non-conservative responses~\cite{caporusso2024phase, wang2024condensate, gu2025emergence, caprini2025bubble, luigi2025self}.

 In the study of hydrodynamics with odd viscosity, the central theoretical foundation is the determination of the fundamental solution of the Stokes equations with odd viscosity, i.e., the Green’s function.
 This solution forms the basis for constructing resistance tensors, multipole expansions, and boundary integral methods~\cite{pozrikidis1992}.
 Early contributions in this research area focused on the linear hydrodynamic response of a 2D compressible odd-viscous layer~\cite{hosaka2021nonreciprocal}.
 These studies derived the Green’s function semi-analytically, revealing how odd viscosity introduces an antisymmetric component to the hydrodynamic propagator and generates perpendicular flow components.